 These can include wearing a special elbow armband or bandage.
-This may help to give support and protection to your elbow until symptoms ease.
+This may help to give support and protection to the elbow until symptoms ease.

-Another option may be to wear a wrist splint which may ease pain by helping to rest the muscles that pull on your elbow.
+Another option may be to wear a wrist splint which may ease pain by helping to rest the muscles that pull on the elbow.

-If the above measures do not work, or if you have severe pain and difficulty using your arm, an injection of a steroid into the painful area of your elbow may ease the pain.
+If the above measures do not work, or if there is severe pain and difficulty using the arm, an injection of a steroid into the painful area of your elbow may ease the pain.

-Remember that, even if a steroid injection has eased your pain, you still need to rest your arm and avoid any activities that may have brought on your pain previously.
-Build up your activities over some weeks to try to reduce the chance of your tennis elbow coming back.
+Even if a steroid injection has eased the pain, the arm still needs to be rested and it remains important to avoid any activities that may have brought on the pain previously.
+Activities should be built up slowly over some weeks to try to reduce the chance of the tennis elbow coming back.

 A steroid injection may sometimes be repeated after some weeks if pain recurs.
-However, it is usual to have no more than three injections at the same site.
+However, it is not usually recommended to have more than three injections at the same site over a lifetime.
 There may also be some side-effects of steroid injections - for example:

 - Pain on injection.

 - Shrinking (atrophy) of the fatty tissue under the skin at the injection site.